Michael Weatherly: Directing

 Weatherly has directed numerous short films and television episodes from the series NCIS and Bull.
 He directed the 2017 documentary Jamaica Man, about the life of British expatriate Nigel Pemberton, which premiered at the 2017 Telluride Film Festival.
 Jamaica Man won "Best Documentary Portrait" at the 2017 Doc LA - Los Angeles Documentary Film Festival, and "Best Documentary" at the 2018 NYC Independent Film Festival.
 The film was also screened at the 2018 Tiburon International Film Festival and TMFF festival.

 Music

 Weatherly sings and plays several instruments, including piano and guitar.
 He has written several songs, including two songs from the NCIS soundtracks, "Bitter and Blue" and "Under the Sun".
 He played in a band and performed music on his own while pursuing his early career in New York City.
-Another early project of his was a video shoot for a karaoke CD: A Taste of Honey's version of "Sukiyaki".
+Another early project was a video shoot for a karaoke CD: A Taste of Honey's version of "Sukiyaki".

 Philanthropy

 Weatherly and his wife are involved with nonprofit organizations such as the Tryall Fund, which focuses on improving education and public health in Hanover Parish, Jamaica.
 They are also involved with Environmental Working Group, an organization focused on environmental consciousness, and Healthy Child Healthy World, a children's health initiative.